memgraph/docs/lab/style-script/reference-guide.md

 properties](/docs/memgraph-lab/style-script/gss-edgestyle-directive) page to see all relationship styling possibilities.

-# Built-in functions
+## Built-in functions

 Graph Style Script has a large number of built-in functions that can help you with achieving the right style for your graph.
 Take a look at the [list of GSS built-in functions](/docs/memgraph-lab/style-script/gss-functions).

-# Built-in colors
+## Built-in colors

 Graph Style Script comes with built-in colors that you can use the color's name.
 Take a look at the [list of built-in colors](/docs/memgraph-lab/style-script/gss-colors).

-# Built-in variables
+## Built-in variables

-Graph Style Script has few built-in variables that you can use: `node`, `edge`, and `graph`.
-Read more about it at [list of built-in variables](/docs/memgraph-lab/style-script/gss-variables).
+Graph Style Script has a few built-in variables that you can use: `node`, `edge`, and `graph`.
+Read more about it in the [list of built-in variables](/docs/memgraph-lab/style-script/gss-variables).

 ## File Structure